trevorgrabham/CMPT383/FinalProject/cmpt383.md

 ### Exactly what steps should be taken to get the project working, after getting your code?

 After getting my code and moving directories to the `FinalProject` directory, we first need to make sure that we have all required python modules installed.
+I have included a handy script file to do this for us, and to boot up the web server at the same time.
 To do this we can run
-`pip install -r requirements.txt`
-This should recursively install any required modules.
-Once we get all of the python modules installed, we need to compile our C++ code for whatever system this is being run on.
-We can do this fairly easily by moving into the `FinalProject/build` directory, and running
-`cmake .. && make`
-If cmake is not installed, it can be installed by running
-`sudo apt-get -y install cmake`
-The last step after compilation will be to move the newly created `.so` file to the proper directory.
-This can be done by running
-`mv ./c_funcs.*.so ../finalproject`
-Finally, we can move back to the parent folder `FinalProject` and start our web server by running
-`python ./run.py`
+`bash cmpt383.sh`
+If this fails, it should be due to the C++ functions that I had compiled on the csil servers.
+If we are failing to import c_funcs because python cannot find the module, I have included a second script that will create a make file, and will compile the C++ code.
+From there, it also moves the compiled code to the proper folder, and starts the web server for us.
+We can run this script using
+`bash fix_c_funcs.sh`
 Our web server should now be running on `localhost:5000` and we should be able to open a browser and see it in action.